semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 To provide reliably completed scans, Semgrep Pro Engine can fall back to the use of Semgrep OSS Engine.
 This ensures that in the vast majority of cases, scans run successfully.

 If a scan uses more than 5&nbsp;GB of memory during pre-processing, the scan uses Semgrep OSS Engine to ensure lower memory consumption.
-Similarly, if the Semgrep Pro Engine scan doesn't complete after 3 hours, the Pro Engine results in time out and Semgrep OSS rescans the repository.
+Similarly, if the Semgrep Pro Engine scan doesn't complete after 3 hours, the Pro Engine times out and Semgrep OSS rescans the repository.
 Typically, this is because the repository is very large.

 If 1-2 repositories cause CI scan issues, modify your config file to use `semgrep ci --oss-only`.
 This overrides the Semgrep CI settings for these repositories, and always runs these scans with Semgrep OSS.

 If many repositories cause scan issues:
 1. Disable the <i class="fa-solid fa-toggle-large-on"></i> **Semgrep Pro Engine beta** toggle in the **[Settings](https://semgrep.dev/orgs/-/settings)** page of your organization.
-1. Contact r2c in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you to fix the issue and create a plan for your organization.
+1. Contact Semgrep in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a> so we can help you to fix the issue and create a plan for your organization.

 ### Difference between Semgrep Pro Engine and join mode

 Semgrep Pro Engine is different from [join mode](/writing-rules/experiments/join-mode/overview/), which also allows you to perform interfile analyses by letting you join on the metavariable matches in separate rules.
-Join mode is an experimental feature which is not developed or actively maintained.
+Join mode is an experimental feature which is not actively developed or maintained.
 You may encounter many issues while using join mode.

 ### Future development of Semgrep Pro Engine

 We’re excited to hear what’s on your mind.
-As users explore the limits of Semgrep Pro Engine, we want to know what they’re failing to express.
+As you explore Semgrep Pro Engine, we want to know what you'd like to be able to capture with Pro Engine.
 We believe that this deeper analysis helps users find more vulnerabilities, build trust with developers, and enforce code standards quickly.
 Let us know what you think about the results in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a>.

 <MoreHelp />